 Always be polite and cooperative when reporting the accident, but remember that you generally do not need to give a recorded statement nor should you talk about your injuries until you are released from your doctor's care.

 Document your injuries and expenses.

-Keep track of any expenses you incur, including bills and receipts, and be sure to document any time lost from work due to the accident.
-Take photographs of the vehicles or the accident scene, as well as your own injuries, if applicable.
+Keep track of all expenses you incur, including bills and receipts, and be sure to document any time lost from work due to the accident.
+Take photographs of the vehicles, the accident scene, as well as your own injuries, if applicable.

 What to do if you caused or may be responsible for the accident.

 Never leave the scene of an accident.
 You will need to cooperate by providing truthful information to the police or sometimes to your employer if the accident happened while you were on the job.
 If you may be at fault for causing an accident and you have insurance, you should report the accident to your own agent or insurance company, and they will usually be able to take care of investigating the accident, settling any claims based on the available coverage, or hiring a lawyer to defend you, if necessary.